+START AND END DATE OF THE WORKS FOR WHICH THE METHOD STATEMENT IS REQUIRED: Start Date: End Date: HOW ARE HAZARDOUS SUBSTANCES TO BE MANAGED TO AVOID SPILLAGES AND WHAT EMERGENCY PROCEDURES ARE TO BE IMPLEMENTED IN CASE OF A SPILLAGE?
+(Provide as much detail as possible, including annotated sketches and plans where possible): Note: please attach extra pages if more space is required Incort additional pages as required

+Hydrocarbon and Emergency Spill Procedures (contd.)

 The work described in this Method Statement, if carried out according to the methodology described, is satisfactory to prevent or control environmental harm and is thus approved:

+(Signed) (Print name)

+Dated:

+2) ECO

-The work described in this Method Statement, if carried out according to the methodology described, is satisfactory to prevent or control environmental harm and is thus approved:
+od Statement, if carried out according to the methodology or control environmental harm and is thus approved:

+(Signed) (Print name)

+Dated:

+2) CONTRACTOR

-I understand the contents of this Method Statement and the scope of the works required of me.
-I further understand that this Method Statement may be amended on application to and with approval by the Engineer, and that the SHE Coordinator, Construction Manager and ECO will audit my compliance with the contents of this Method Statement
+further understand that this Metho ethod Statement and the scope of the works required of me.
+I od Statement may be amended on application to and with the SHE Coordinator, Construction Manager and ECO will audit this Method Statement

+(Signed) (Print name)

+Dated:

+ANNEXURE 4 F

-METHOD STATEMENT: Fire Management
+METHOD STATEMENT: Fire Management DATE:....
+CONTRACT:....
 WHAT WORK IS TO BE UNDERTAKEN?
-(Give a brief description of the works): Note: please attach extra pages if more space is required

-WHERE ARE THE WORKS TO BE UNDERTAKEN?
-(Where possible, provide an annotated plan and a full description of the extent of the works): Note: please attach extra pages if more space is required
+(Give a brief description of the works): Note: please attach extra pages if more space is required Insert additional pages as required WHERE ARE THE WORKS TO BE UNDERTAKEN?
+(Where possible, provide an annotated plan and a full description of the extent of the works): Note: please attach extra pages if more space is required Insert additional pages as required